 The table shows performance of the North Star Opportunity Composite over time (as compared with a Broad-based market index for reference).
 All figures assume dividend reinvestment.
 The U.S. Dollar is the currency used to express performance.
 The North Star Opportunity Composite performance is shown net of the actual fees charged to the accounts comprising the North Star Opportunity Composite, including management, custodial, and other fees and expenses.
 The Adviser claims compliance with the Global Investment Performance Standards ("GIPS").
 For GIPS purposes, the Firm is defined as North Star Investment Management Corporation, a registered investment adviser.
 A copy of the compliant presentation for the North Star Opportunity Composite and/or a list of composite descriptions is available upon request by contacting the Adviser directly by e-mailing info@nsinvest.com or calling 312-580-0900.
 The expenses of the Opportunity Fund, including the Rule 12b-1 fees imposed on the Opportunity Fund's Class A shares, are higher than the expenses of the North Star Opportunity Composite.
-The performance shown in the table for the North Star Opportunity Composite would be lower if adjusted to reflect the higher expenses of the Opportunity Fund's shares.
-The fee schedule for the Fund is included in its prospectus.
+The performance shown in the table for the North Star Opportunity Composite to reflect the higher expenses of the Opportunity Fund is included in its prospectus.
 Indices are unmanaged and it is not possible to invest directly in indices.
 As such, year-by-year index figures do not account for any fees or fund expenses.